newrelic/nri-flex/docs/wiki/workshop/lab1_configuration.md

 ## Flex OHI Config Options

+> ⚠️ **Notice** ⚠️: the following documents may contain some deprecated functionalities that are still supported by New Relic for backwards compatibility.
+However, an updated version of this document is in progress.

 # update status sample examples

 * Note this config file `nri-flex-config.yml` is a config file required by the New Relic Infrastructure Agent, to run integrations.